Awadhesh43/capstone-sentiment-based-recommender/README.md

 With the advancement in technology, it is imperative for Ebuss to grow quickly in the e-commerce market to become a major leader in the market because it has to compete with the likes of Amazon, Flipkart, etc., which are already market leaders.

-### Solution Info and Steps
+### Solution
-### in Google collab for model creation do create Colab Notebooks folder in mydrive.
-### Within Colab Notebooks add data and model_files folder
-### Add sample30.csv data file in the data folder
-### Then run the file Sentiment-Based-Product-Recommendation-Model.ipynb

 * github link: https://github.com/Awadhesh43/capstone-sentiment-based-recommender

 * Heroku (Application is Live): https://product-recommendation-nlp-app-29e391d3dfea.herokuapp.com

+#### Google colab Execution
+##### Steps to run the Sentiment-Based-Product-Recommendation-Model.ipynb Jupyter file in Google collab for model creation
+* Create "Colab Notebooks" folder in mydrive.
+* Within "Colab Notebooks" add "data" and "model_files" folder
+* Add sample30.csv data file in the "data" folder
+* Run the file Sentiment-Based-Product-Recommendation-Model.ipynb

 ### Toolkit/Libraries